ATouhou/Tanzil-Translations-Fork-and-Update-Translations-from-typos-etc.-/README.md

 I think changes should be done to the .txt file and then with some script converted to other formats...
 Let me know what you think :-)

-Some data on the different translators&translations (also from Tanzil):
+Some data on the different translators&translations (also from Tanzil)  It's in JSON format, so just edit file for nice view :-) :
 [
     {
         "CountryCode": "al",